 This is a lie.

-According to the United Nations Food & Agriculture Organization (UNFAO) 2007 report,
+According to the United Nations Food & Agriculture Organization (UNFAO) State of Food and Agriculture 2007 report,

 “Current food production can sustain world food needs even for the 8 billion people projected to inhabit the planet by 2030.
 This will hold even with anticipated increases in meat consumption, and without adding genetically modified crops.“

-And given that Western countries waste about 40% of all their food, yet still have hungry people, producing enough is not really the issue.
-Think about it: Hunger is not primarily because of a lack of food, but rather because the hungry are too poor to buy the food that is available.
+And given that Western countries waste about 40% of all their food, yet still have millions of hungry people, producing enough is not really the issue.
+Think about it: Hunger is not primarily because of a lack of food, but rather because hungry people are too poor to buy the food that is available.